What is Mediation?

 - Parties do not forfeit their legal rights to arbitrate or litigate the dispute if mediation is unsuccessful.

-- Potential for lowering the number of claims that must be settled or litigated by the insurance co., there by lowering insurance costs.
+- Potential for lowering the number of claims that must be settled or litigated by the insurance co., thereby lowering insurance costs.

-- Mediation in general has an extremely high success rate.
+- Mediation, in general, has an extremely high success rate.